jenkinsci/acunetix-plugin/README.md

         build if threat level is* is met.
 This is setting is enabled by default.
     5.  **Generate Report** – Choose to a report to generate upon completion of the scan.
-The report will be accessible inside of Acunetix and a download link will be provided within console output log
+The report will be saved in project workspace
 4. Click *Save*

 #  FAQs